+GOKARAJU RANGARAJU

-GOKARAJU RANGARAJU INSTITUTE OF ENGINEERING & TECHNOLOGY Bachupally, Kukatpally, Hyderabad, Telangana, India 500 090
+INSTITUTE OF ENGINEERING AND TECHNOLOGY

+Bachupally, Kukatpally, Hyderabad, Telangana, India

-Academic Regulations GOKARAJU RANGARAJU
+Academic Regulations

-INSTITUTE OF ENGINEERING AND TECHNOLOGY, HYDERABAD DEPARTMENT OF ELECTRONICS AND COMMUNICATION ENGINEERING (B. Tech) GR15 REGULATIONS
+GOKARAJU RANGARAJU INSTITUTE OF ENGINEERING AND TECHNOLOGY, HYDERABAD DEPARTMENT OF ELECTRONICS AND COMUNICATIONS ENGINEERING (B. Tech) GR17 REGULATIONS

-GokarajuRangaraju Institute of Engineering and Technology 2015 Regulations (GR15 Regulations) are given hereunder.
-These regulations govern the programmes offered by the Department of Electronics and communication Engineering with effect from the students admitted to the programmes in 2015-16 academic year.
+GokarajuRangaraju Institute of Engineering and Technology 2017 Regulations (GR17 Regulations) are given hereunder.
+These regulations govern the programmes offered by the Department of Electronics and Communications Engineering with effect from the students admitted to the programmes in 2017-18 academic year.

-- 1. Programme Offered: The programme offered by the Department is B. Tech in Electronics and communication Engineering, a four-year regular programme. - 2.
+- 1. Programme Offered: The programme offered by the Department is B. Tech in Electronics and Communications Engineering, a four-year regular programme. - 2.
 Medium of Instruction: The medium of instruction (including examinations and reports) is English. - 3.
-Admissions: Admission to the B. Tech in Electronics and communication Engineering Programme shall be made subject to the eligibility, qualifications and specialization prescribed by the State Government/University from time to time.
-Admissions shall be made either on the basis of the merit rank obtained by the student in the common entrance examination conducted by the Government/Universityor on the basis of any other order of merit approved by the Government/University, subject to reservations as prescribed by the Government/University from time to time. - 4.
-Programme Pattern: - a) A student is introduced to "Choice Based Credit System (CBCS)" - b) Each Academic year of study is divided into two semesters. - c) Minimum number of instruction days in each semester is 90. - d) The total credits for the Programme is 200.
-Typically each semester has 25 credits. - e) Grade points, based on percentage of marks awarded for each course will form the basis for calculation of SGPA (Semester Grade Point Average) and CGPA (Cumulative Grade Point Average). - f) A student has a choice of registering for credits from the courses offered in the programme ensuring the total credits in a semester are between 21 and 29. - ${\bf g)} \quad \ \, {\bf All} \ the \ registered \ credits \ will \ be \ considered \ for \ the \ calculation \ of \ final \ CGPA.$ - h) All courses are to be registered by a student in a semester as per the procedure at the beginning of the semester.
-All the courses are broadly classified as
+Admissions: Admission to the B. Tech in Electronics and Communications Engineering Programme shall be made subject to the eligibility, qualifications and specialization prescribed by the State Government/University from time to time.
+Admissions shall be made either on the basis of the merit rank obtained by the student in the common entrance examination conducted by the Government/University, subject to reservations as prescribed by the Government/University from time to time.

+4. Programme Pattern:

+- a) Each Academic year of study is divided into two semesters. - b) Minimum number of instruction days in each semester is 90. - c) Student is introduced to "Choice Based Credit System (CBCS)" - d) Grade points, based on percentage of marks awarded for each course will form the basis for calculation of SGPA (Semester Grade Point Average) and CGPA (Cumulative Grade Point Average). - e) The total credits for the Programme is 192.
+Typically each semester has 24 credits. - f) A student has a choice of registering for credits from the courses offered in the programme ensuring the total credits in a semester are between 20 and 28. - g) All the registered credits will be considered for the calculation of final CGPA. - h) Each semester has 'Continuous Internal Evaluation (CIE)' and 'Semester End Examination (SEE)'.
+Choice Based Credit System (CBCS) and Credit Based Semester System (CBSS) as indicated by UGC and course structure as suggested by AICTE are followed.